cypress-io/cypress-documentation/content/guides/dashboard/introduction.md

 #### See tests runs in the Test Runner

-Additionally we've integrated the tests run into the Cypress [Test Runner](/guides/core-concepts/test-runner).
+Additionally we've integrated the tests run into the Cypress [Cypress App](/guides/core-concepts/cypress-app).
 This means you can see the tests run in the _Runs_ tab from within every project.

 <DocsImage src="/img/dashboard/runs-list-in-desktop-gui.png" alt="Runs List" ></DocsImage>